Expect B2B, online food delivery segment to show significant growth in GMV by 2027: Bain & Co

-India's online places will record a combined gross merchandise value (GMV) of over $350 billion by 2027, according to a report by Bain & Company and Accel Partners.
+India's online places will record a combined gross merchandise value (GMV) of over $350 billion by 2027, according to a report by Bain & Company and Accel.

 The report also points out that these marketplaces in India have the potential to create 7 million jobs and serve 400-450 million online shoppers.
 Currently, online marketplaces clock over $100 billion in GMV and also offer logistical and financial support to more than 6 million MSMEs.